tonywaiweb/tinymce-docs/_includes/configuration/body-id.md

 });
 ```

-This will set specific ids on the bodies of specific editors.
+This will set specific IDs on the bodies of specific editors.

 ```js
 tinymce.init({